This study begins with:

 On the other hand, they said, "We know where this man comes from," but, according to Jewish teaching no one would know this about the Messiah.

 VERSES 28: "So Jesus proclaimed, as he taught in the temple, You know me, and you know where I come from?
 But I have not come of my own accord.
 He who sent me is true, and him you do not know."

-Jesus might have said, Yes, you know what town I'm from, but God is the One who sent me, so you apparently don't know Him either.
+Jesus might have said, Yes, you know what town I am from, but God is the One who sent me, so you apparently do not know Him either.

 The expression used here "sent" means that Jesus was a commissioned agent: An authorized representative of the Father.

 VERSE 29: "I know him, for I come from him, and he sent me."

 He was the Messiah, "God the Son."
 God had sent Him from Heaven to save the world.